Bryan-Suelo/Embedded-Systems-Microcontroller-Input-Output/C6 - Microcontroller Ports/README.md

 * **PWM** - (Pulse width modulation)
 Its outputs will be used to apply variable power to motor interfaces.
 In a typical motor controller, input capture measures rotational speed, and PWM controls power.
 A PWM output can also be used to create a DAC.

-* **ADC** - Analog to digital converter, measure analog signals. will be used to measure the amplitude of analog signals and will be important in data acquisition systems.
-The analog comparator takes two analog inputs and produces a digital output depending on which analog input is greater.
+* **ADC** - Analog to digital converter will be used to measure the amplitude of analog signals and will be important in data acquisition systems.

-* **Analog Comparator** - Compare two analog signals
+* **Analog Comparator** - Compare two analog signals Takes two analog inputs and produces a digital output depending on which analog input is greater.

 * **QEI** - Quadrature encoder interface
 Can be used to interface a brushless DC motor.